Ariseaz/aws-ecs-airflow/README.md

 * Move ECS containers to Private Subnets
 * Use ECS private Links for Private Subnets
 * Improve ECS Task and Service Role

+## AWS ECS and Fargate
+Amazon Elastic Container Service (Amazon ECS) is a fully managed _container orchestration service_ […] You can choose to run your ECS clusters using AWS Fargate, which is _serverless compute for containers_.
+Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design